MelSumner/ember-a11y-dropdown/README.md

 ## Keyboard Support

-* In order not to conflict with screen readers, I have not done anything fancy with the keyboard support.
+* I have not done anything fancy with the keyboard support.
 * If a screen reader is active and the dropdown menu is open, users will already be able to navigate with arrow keys.
-* If a screen reader is not open, users can use the `TAB` key to navigate normally.
+* If a screen reader is not active, users can use the `TAB` key to navigate through the list.
-* If the dropdown is open and the user presses the `ESC` key, the menu will close
+* If the dropdown is open and the user presses the `ESC` key, the menu will close.
-* If focus was on an item list, focus will return to the `button` element that trigger
+* If focus was on an item list, and the menu was closed by pressing the `ESC` key, focus will return to the `button` element trigger.

 ## Contributing